Zeerg/jobsearch/README.md

+#JobSearch

-Work in progress Python to scrape some job sites and use nltk and bs4 to filter out results.
+Work in progress Python 3 to scrape some job sites and use nltk and bs4 to filter out results.
 It then outputs to an html file.

-Install with the requirments.txt and run with main.py
+##Installing

+`pip3 install -r requirments.txt `

+##Usage

+`.\main.py`